MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VII-Farm-Service-Agency-Department-Agriculture/subchapter-D-Special-Programs/part-761-Farm-Loan-Programs-General-Program-Administration/subpart-A-General-Provisions/section-761.2.md

 *Current market value buyout* is the termination of a borrower's loan obligations to the Agency in exchange for payment of the current appraised value of the borrower's security property and non-essential assets, less any prior liens.

-*Debt forgiveness* means the reduction or termination of a debt under the Act in a manner that results in a loss to the Agency, through:
+*Debt forgiveness* means the reduction or termination of a debt under the Act in a manner that results in a loss to the Agency:

+(i) Debt forgiveness includes:

-(i)(A) Writing down or writing off a debt pursuant to 7 U.S.C.
+(A) Writing down or writing off a debt pursuant to 7 U.S.C.
 2001;

 (B) Cancellation of remaining amounts owed after compromising, adjusting, reducing, or charging off a debt or claim pursuant to 7 U.S.C.
 1981;